Pension equalization in the event of divorce: what that means for pensions - Breaking Latest News

 The pension equalization is intended to compensate for large differences in pension entitlements.
 Cunaplus_M.Faba/Getty Images

-The equalization of pensions in the event of a divorce to compensate for large differences between the pension entitlements of married couples.
+In the event of a divorce, the pension equalization is intended to even out large differences between the pension entitlements of married couples.

 Differences arise, for example, if one partner does not work for a while due to raising children and thus pays less money into the pension fund.